European patent with unitary effect

 A unitary patent is a ‘European patent with unitary effect’, which means a European patent which has been granted by the EPO under the rules and procedures of the EPC to which, after granting, unitary effect is attributed for the territory of the participating member states at its proprietor’s request.
+Read more about the differences in our article “UNITARY PATENT VS. EUROPEAN PATENT: STRATEGIC CHOICES IN EUROPEAN PATENT PROTECTION”

 The cost-effectiveness of a UP rises with the number of countries where a patent owner would have their validated EP.
 Usually, that means four or more countries.